Arthur Carter (politician): Consulships and wider interests

 Following in the footsteps of the Queensland politician George Harris, Carter became Vice-Consul for Sweden and Norway, consular agent for France in 1902 and Consul for Norway in 1906.
 He was ‘President of the Brisbane Chamber of Commerce for five terms (1898–1906), and was active in the Immigration League of Queensland, the Committee of Fire Underwriters, the Marine Board, the Brisbane and South Brisbane fire brigades, the General Hospital, the Technical College, and the State committee for the selection of Rhodes Scholars’.

 Carter was a foundation member of the Johnsonian Club, a member of the Queensland Club and an active Freemason.
-Increasingly political, Carter became involved in many issues ‘writing frequently to the press on defence, port facilities and bimetallism and was an energetic and effective lobbyist’.
-Described as ‘portly, urbane and genial, a kindly employer, popular and respected’, Carter unwittingly became the quasi leader of Brisbane's commercial community.
+He frequently wrote to the press on issues including defense, port facilities and bimetallism and was described as an effective lobbyist’.
+Contemporary accounts described him as ‘portly, urbane and genial, a kindly employer, popular and respected’, and noted his prominence within Brisbane's commercial community.